 Employees under an employer-initiated investigation may be placed on paid administrative leave through the completion of the investigation.
-All employer-initiated investigations will be handled by the human resources department Human Resources in conjunction with the City attorney and any other necessary entities.
+All employer-initiated investigations will be handled by Human Resources in conjunction with the City attorney and any other necessary entities.

 Paid administrative leave may be used in extraordinary circumstances upon approval of the City Administrator and Mayor.
+50